Avijit-roy/react-contact-app/README.md

 A simple, responsive contact management application built with React.
 This project provides a clean interface to add, view, edit, and delete contacts.
 It's designed as a starter app you can extend (connect a backend, add authentication, etc.).

-> Note: This README was generated and committed via GitHub Copilot Chat Assistant.
+> Note: This README was generated and updated via GitHub Copilot Chat Assistant.
 If you want it tailored to the exact implementation (state management, storage method, exact commands, demo link, screenshots, or license), tell me and I’ll update it.

 ## Features
 - Add new contacts (name, phone, email, and optional notes)